7.1.11 Waterproofing layer and surface treatments

 2. Cement/sand blinding should be installed on two layers of 1000 gauge polyethylene separating membrane.

-3. Decking systems should meet the required fire protection requirements for the overall roof system and should not float in the event of flooding.
+3. Decking systems must meet the fire protection requirements for the overall roof construction and should be securely fastened to a loadbearing support structure.

 The surface protection provided to the waterproofing layer must satisfy the fire protection requirements as set out in the Building Regulations.

-Extensive green roof systems should include non-combustible perimeter abutment strips to buildings, roof lights etc and at regular intervals across the roof in accordance with the guidance in the GRO fire risk guidance document and Building Regulations.
+Extensive Green Roof systems should include non-combustible perimeter abutment strips to buildings, roof lights, etc and at regular intervals across the roof.
+Sustainable roof types, including Green Roofs and Brown Roofs, should be designed for resistance to fire spread in accordance with guidance in The Green Roof Organisation — GRO fire risk guidance document and in full compliance with Building Regulations.